awsdocs/amazon-ecs-developer-guide/doc_source/firelens-taskdef.md

 Amazon ECS converts the log configuration and generates the Fluentd or Fluent Bit output configuration\.
 The output configuration is mounted in the log routing container at `/fluent-bit/etc/fluent-bit.conf` for Fluent Bit and `/fluentd/etc/fluent.conf` for Fluentd\.

 **Important**
-FireLens listens on the port `24224`, so the security group used for your Amazon EC2 instance hosting your task shouldn't allow ingress traffic on port `24224`\.
-This will ensure that, for your tasks that use the `awsvpc` or `host` network mode, the FireLens log router isn't reachable outside of the task\.
+FireLens listens on port `24224`, so to ensure that the FireLens log router isn't reachable outside of the task you should not allow ingress traffic on port `24224` in the security group your task uses\.
+For tasks using the `awsvpc` network mode, this is the security group associated with the task\.
+For tasks using the `host` network mode, this is the security group associated with the Amazon EC2 instance hosting the task\.
+For tasks using the `bridge` network mode, don't create any port mappings that use port `24224`\.

 The following task definition example defines a log router container that uses Fluent Bit to route its logs to CloudWatch Logs\.
 It also defines an application container that uses a log configuration to route logs to Amazon Kinesis Data Firehose\.